vazco/uniforms/docs/examples-custom-bridge.md

 ### Usage

-After our custom bridge is created, we can use in the very same way as we would use predefined one - we have to supply the schema and validator and then we can easily take advantage of it in the AutoForm:
+After our custom bridge is created, we can use in the very same way as we would use predefined one - we have to supply the schema and validator and then we can take an advantage of it in the AutoForm:

 ```js
 import UserLoginSchema from './UserLoginSchema';